ocizevskis/kotsvg/README.md

 ### Creating custom elements

 At times it is convenient to define our own custom svg elements.
-Let's do this for the example with a circle surrounded by a box.
 The easiest way to achieve this is to create a new class that inherits `Group`:

 ```
 class BoxedCircle(x: Double, y: Double, size: Double): Group() {